rchouinard/ansible-role-repo-mysql-community/README.md

 # MySQL Community Repo Ansible Role

-This role provides support for the MySQL Community repository.
+Installs the MySQL Community repositories for Fedora, RHEL, and its derivitives.

 ## Requirements

-* Ansible 2.4+
+* Ansible 2.5+

 ## Role Variables